aibuilderslcr/.github/README.md

 ## Get in touch

-If you'd like to get in touch, reach out to hello@aibuilderslcr.uk
+If you'd like to get in touch, reach out to hello@aibuilderslcr.co.uk